Sonic12040/deno-oak-server/README.md

 ## http.test.ts

 Example test of the /route data and response returning correctly.
 If you don't correctly close the server with AbortController, your tests will hang.
+To run the test here, which spins up and accesses the network, you'll need to run `deno test --allow-net`.

 ## Recommended Resources